Shanghai Disneyland closed over single Covid case | Malay Mail

 The closure comes after Beijing’s newly opened Universal Studios said Saturday that close contacts of infected people had been found among the previous weekend’s visitors.

-All staff at the theme park — which entered a “state of emergency prevention” on Friday — have tested negative and no trace of the virus had been detected on the site, the park added.
+All staff at that theme park — which entered a “state of emergency prevention” on Friday — have tested negative and no trace of the virus has been detected on the site, the park added.

-Chinese authorities have shown no sign of relenting on their strict zero-Covid policy.

 Beijing is due to host the Winter Olympics in under 100 days, and authorities have said eradicating the virus is their biggest challenge in the run-up.